Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

-Using Theorem~\ref{mainthm2} and Theorem~\ref{mainthm3}, in Section 2 we will show that the sum of the colored Jones polynomials with $s \sim 1$ dominates that with $s \sim 1/2$.
-Furthermore, the AEF for the former sum can be found out by the Laplace's method.
-As a result, we obtain the AEF for the Turaev-Viro invariant for the figure eight knot stated as follows.
+Lemma~\ref{mainlemma} implies that in order to study the asymptotics of the sum of the colored Jones polynomials, actually we only need to consider the sum of those with $s\sim 1$.
+Furthermore, the AEF for the sum can be found by the Laplace's method.
+As a result, by using Theorem~\ref{mainthm2}, we obtain the AEF for the Turaev-Viro invariants for the figure eight knot stated as follows.